XHL-TDT

-XHL-TDT is a television station in León, Guanajuato, Mexico on virtual channel 12.
-The station is part of the Televisa Regional division of Televisa and is known as Televisa del Bajío, airing local content and programming for viewers in León and Guanajuato.
+"XHL-TDT" is a Televisión Station in León, Guanajuato, Mexico on Virtual Channel 12.
+The Station is part of the Televisa Regional Division of Televisa and is known as Televisa del Bajío, Airing Local Content and Programming for viewers in León and Guanajuato.

 History

 XHL-TV's concession was issued on March 26, 1968, to the Compañía Televisora de León, Guanajuato, S.A.
 (Leon, Guanajuato Broadcasting Company).
 The station had signed on March 7.
 XHL broadcast on channel 10 until the mid-1990s, when it was relocated to channel 11.
 The station, founded by Francisco Galindo Romero, was affiliated with Televisa from the start and had been planned since 1963.

 Televisa switched the channels for its local programming in León in 2006, moving it to XHLGT-TV (channel 2), which would be known as Canal de Casa, and converting XHL into a full-time repeater of El Canal de las Estrellas.
 The swap was reversed in January 2016.
 In late 2019, the "Bajío TV" moniker used for XHL was dropped.